Last Updated on July 28, 2024 by Kittredge Cherry

 Some believe that Lazarus of Bethany was the “beloved disciple” of Jesus — and maybe even his same-sex lover.
-He is celebrated on July 29 in contemporary Catholic and Protestant churches.
-His feast day used to be Dec.
-17 in the earlier editions of the Roman Catholic calendar.
+He is celebrated on July 29 in contemporary Catholic and some Protestant churches.

 Scholars theorize that Lazarus was also the unnamed “one whom Jesus loved,” also known as “the beloved disciple,” referenced at least five times in the Gospel of John.
 The term implies that Jesus was in love with him, and perhaps they shared the kind of intimacy that today would be called “gay.”
 Bible experts suggest that Lazarus was the unnamed naked man or “naked fugitive” who ran away when Jesus was arrested in Mark 14:51-52.
 He may also have been the queer water carrier who led the way to the Last Supper and/or the nameless “rich young ruler” who asks Jesus how to find eternal life in all three synoptic gospels.
 Possibly he was the angel in the tomb of Jesus, described as “a young man dressed in a white robe” in Mark 16:1-8.
 Losing your garment could be a euphemism for dying.